sroman0/Web-Inf/README.md

 python main.py
 ```

-Ensure that the dataset is properly referenced within the script.
+Ensure that the dataset is correctly referenced within the script and that the `resources/` directory contains the necessary data files.

 ## Model Architecture

-The implemented neural network consists of multiple layers:
+The implemented neural network consists of:

-1. **Input Layer**: Accepts preprocessed feature vectors.
+1. **Input Layer**: Processes preprocessed feature vectors.
-2. **Hidden Layers**: Multiple dense layers with activation functions (ReLU) to capture complex patterns.
+2. **Hidden Layers**: Multiple dense layers with ReLU activation functions to capture complex patterns.
 3. **Output Layer**: Softmax activation function for multi-class classification.

-The network is trained using **categorical cross-entropy loss** and optimized with **Adam optimizer**.
-The model's performance is evaluated using accuracy metrics and visualized through learning curves.
+The network is optimized using the Adam optimizer and uses categorical cross-entropy as the loss function.
+Model performance is tracked using accuracy metrics.

 ## Results

-- Model performance is evaluated based on **accuracy, loss, and confusion matrix**.
-- Training history is visualized using **Matplotlib** to track accuracy and loss over epochs.
+- **Accuracy & Loss Plots**: Training history is visualized to assess model convergence.
+- **Confusion Matrix**: Provides insights into class-wise prediction accuracy.
+- **Evaluation Metrics**: Detailed performance metrics, including precision, recall, and F1-score.
-- Results are stored in the `results/` directory.
+- All generated results and plots are saved in the `results/` directory.

 ## License

-This project is licensed under the **GPL-3.0 License**.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the **GNU General Public License v3.0**.
+See the [LICENSE](https://github.com/sroman0/Web-Inf/blob/main/LICENSE) file for more details.

 ## Acknowledgments

-This project was developed as part of the **Web and Information Retrieval** course at **Università degli Studi del Sannio**.
-Special thanks to the course instructors and colleagues for valuable insights.
+This project was developed as part of the *"Web and Information Retrieval"* course at **Università degli Studi del Sannio**.
+Special thanks to the course instructors and fellow students for their valuable guidance and support.

 ---

-For any questions or further information, please contact the repository owner or refer to the course materials provided by the Università degli Studi del Sannio.
+For questions or further information, please contact the repository maintainer or refer to the course materials provided by the university.